 Natural Urinary Tract Infection Remedies Procedure in Dogs

-There are several safe herbs to give your dog during the painful time of experiencing a urinary tract infection.
-There are several anti-inflammatory herbs readily available in your local health food store.
-Juniper berry helps to filter impurities in the kidneys causing the dog to urinate more and ridding the body of toxins which may cause the UTI or inflammation.
-Urva ursi is a natural astringent helping with any minor bleeding or inflammation.
-Parsley leaf is a diuretic which can also increase the production of urine helping the dog rid the body of toxins causing pain and inflammation.
-Marshmallow root is an herb which attacks bacteria and reduces inflammation.
+There are several safe herbs you can give a dog suffering from a urinary tract infection.
+You'll find many anti-inflammatory herbs readily available in your local health food store.
+Juniper berries help to filter impurities in the kidneys causing your dog to urinate more while ridding the body of toxins which may cause the UTI or inflammation.

-Your veterinarian can recommend products to supplement your dog’s diet.
-Your local pet store may also have various products you can offer your dogs as treats or add to their meals to help prevent or to ease the pain of urinary tract infections.
-Most of these products will be homeopathic formulas which include ingredients such as cranberry, echinacea, or other herbs to remedy inflammation within the dog’s urinary tract.
+Your veterinarian could recommend products to supplement your dog’s diet.
+Your local pet store may sell products you can feed your dog to help prevent urinary tract infections.
+These products are usually natural supplements that include cranberry, echinacea, or herbs to remedy inflammation within your dog’s urinary tract.

 Time for Rest

 If your dog is showing early signs of a urinary tract infection, you can begin natural treatment right away.
-While treating the UTI, be sure your dog gets plenty of rest and drinks lots of water.
-Keep your dog comfortable and without extra activities will help him recover quickly.
+While treating a UTI, be sure your dog gets plenty of rest and drinks lots of water.
+Keep your dog comfortable and calm, to help them recover quickly.

 Efficacy of Natural Urinary Tract Infection Remedies in Dogs

-So often, the symptoms of urinary tract infections are not the result of true bacterial infections, but rather inflammation of the bladder or crystals in the urine causing pain.
-Herbal remedies can be effective in changing the pH balance necessary to make your dog comfortable.
-Reducing inflammation with herbal supplements will help your dog feel better and heal from a urinary tract infection.
-If your dog is susceptible to multiple urinary tract infections, preventive care might be necessary to keep from having treat and retreat.
+Herbal remedies can be effective in changing the pH balance of your dog's urinary tract, helping prevent an infection from establishing.
+Reducing inflammation with herbal supplements will help your dog feel better.
+If your dog is susceptible to recurrent urinary tract infections, preventive care might be necessary to keep from having treat and retreat.

 Natural Urinary Tract Infection Remedies Recovery in Dogs

 Rest for your dog during treatment is important.
-However, also allow your dog outside to urinate frequently as they are treated.
-Cleaning out the urinary tract during this time will be imperative to creating the correct pH balance for a healthy urinary tract.
+However, allow your dog outside to urinate frequently.
+Cleaning out the urinary tract during this time will be essential to create the correct pH balance for a healthy urinary tract.

 Once your dog is feeling better, begin to add cranberries and blueberries to their meals.
-Some natural food brands offer food formulas specifically designed for urinary tract issues and are created with natural foods for a healthy urinary tract.
+Some natural food brands and prescription foods are specifically designed for urinary tract issues and are created with natural foods that promote a healthy urinary tract.